pendle-finance/documentation/docs/Developers/Integration/1_PTOracles.md

 $$

-## Using PT as collateral in a money market

 ### Oracle Preparation

 Since our AMMs use TWAP oracles, firstly, we must define a $duration$ for the pricing interval.
 Same as UniswapV3 oracles, each $PT$ oracle has its own limitation on how far in the past the pricing data can be accessed.
 To check the validity of a duration for each a market, please query the following function from our `PendlePtOracle` contract: